An Advanced Hybrid Quantum Tabu Search Approach to Vehicle Routing Problems: Our Proposed Method

 TS is a local search optimization technique, with the primary objective of the classical portion of the algorithm to discover the most appropriate assignment of locations to routes.
-Based on a starting solution the TS runs in a main loop and performs a local search where it makes minor changes to that solution and creates a neighborhood of solutions that are all only slightly different than the starting solution.
-Once the neighborhood is generated, each neighbor solution is evaluated, and the neighbor that leads to the best improvement in objective function cost is chosen.
-The chosen solution replaces the starting solution, and the TS returns to the beginning of the main loop and starts the local search again, creating another new neighborhood.
+Based on a starting solution, the TS runs in a main loop and performs a local search, making minor changes to that solution and creating a neighborhood of solutions that are all only slightly different from the starting solution.
+Once the neighborhood is generated, each neighbor solution is evaluated, and the neighbor that leads to the best improvement in the objective function cost is chosen.
+The chosen solution replaces the starting solution, and the TS returns to the beginning of the main loop, starting the local search again and creating another new neighborhood.
 It continues until a stopping criterion is met and the best solution found during the search is returned.
-The name "tabu" is because once a solution is chosen that solution is added to a recency memory called the tabu list.
+The name "tabu" is derived from the fact that once a solution is chosen, it is added to a recency memory called the tabu list.
 While that solution is tabu, meaning it is in the tabu list, it cannot be selected as the next starting solution, except in a specific case we will describe below.

 The tabu list is used to keep track of all recently selected solutions.
-For our case, the tabu list is considered short-term memory because only recently selected solutions need to stay on the list, and in our implementation, only stay on the list for some small number of main loop iterations.
-For our algorithm, we allowed a solution to remain in the tabu list for a random number of iterations that ranged from \(0.4N\) to \(0.6N\), where \(N\) is the number of locations in the problem.
+For our case, the tabu list is considered short-term memory because only recently selected solutions need to stay on the list, and in our implementation, they only stay on the list for some small number of main loop iterations.
+For our algorithm, we allowed a solution to remain in the tabu list for a random number of iterations, ranging from \(0.4N\) to \(0.6N\), where \(N\) is the number of locations in the problem.
 This idea of a random length of time came from \cite{taillard1993parallel}.
-The tabu list performs the function of keeping the TS from behaving like a greedy search algorithm.
+The tabu list serves to prevent the TS from behaving like a greedy search algorithm.
 It now forces the TS to make less optimal choices at different points in the search, thus driving the search into new parts of the global solution landscape.